Tours of Ross Tiger – come on board!

 Now berthed alongside the Grimsby Fishing Heritage Centre in Alexandra Dock, you will learn the ropes from our passionate trawler guides, most of whom are ex-trawlermen.
 They will entertain you with a tale or two of sea life and also take you on a journey of discovery where you will find out what life was like aboard.
 This is an experience not to be missed, aboard a very special survivor of the maritime past of Great Grimsby.

-* Please note, the tours may not be suitable for people with certain mobility problems, those who suffer from vertigo or claustrophobia.
-Under 5s are not permitted on board due to Health and Safety guidelines.
+* Please note, suitable flat footwear must be worn aboard the ship due to our deck gratings and steps.
+The tours may not be suitable for people with certain mobility issues, or those who suffer from vertigo or claustrophobia.
+Under 5s are not permitted on board due to health and safety guidelines.

 Tours of the Ross Tiger are usually available 6 days a week, all year round, and last between 45 minutes to an hour.